Collagen in the diet is a central topic when it comes to maintaining the health and beauty of the skin, hair, and nails.

 Definition and importance

-Collagen is an essential structural protein found abundantly in our body, accounting for about 30% of the total proteins in the organism.
-It is a fundamental part of the structure of the skin, hair, nails, joints, and bones.
+Collagen is an essential structural protein abundantly present in our body, representing about 30% of the total proteins in the organism.
+It forms a fundamental part of the structure of the skin, hair, nails, joints, and bones.
 To learn more, check out our article on what collagen is.

 Role in the body